-On this track, we presented three steps in treating OCD clients, which were identification; exposure; and self-talk.
+In this section, we presented three steps in treating OCD clients, which were identification; exposure; and self-talk.

-On the next track, we will examine 3 other social avoidant behaviors more extreme than agoraphobia.
+In the next section, we will examine three other social avoidant behaviors more extreme than agoraphobia.
 These three behaviors are social phobia; social skills deficit; and dysmorphophobia.

 What are three steps to treating an OCD client?